-Our financial support can be monthly payments and/or single grants for essential items including food, heating, counselling, disability aids, funerals, retraining and items for the home.
+Our financial support can be for essential items including food, heating, counselling, disability aids, funerals, retraining and items for the home.
 Business costs will be considered to help overcome a short term crisis.
 All requests will be considered.

 In the first instance, call our Helpline on 0300 111 4166 or contact us using the form below.
 If we can’t directly provide the support needed, we generally know someone who can.